Two Milwaukee Women Suspected Of Drugging, Stealing $85,000 From Chicago Men

 Authorities said they planned to meet their men in River North.
 Their car had vials of alcohol that would black them out.
 The suspects had guns with a laser sight on them and a vision to get rich quick.

-Tiana Trammel is a Milwaukee mother of one and pregnant with her second.
-Tjwana Rainey is a single mom who works as a phlebotomist at a Milwaukee hospital, performing blood transfusions and drawing blood.
-But since the beginning of the year, the two were drawing in victims to a scheme prosecutors said landed them more than $85,000 in other people’s money.
+Since the beginning of the year, Tiana Trammel and Tjwana Rainey were drawing in victims to a scheme prosecutors said landed them more than $85,000 in other people’s money.
 The most recent case on Saturday night.

 Investigators said they arranged to meet a man from a dating app at a River North bar.
 The man didn’t know the vile of alcohol they plied him with would lead to an instant black out.
 What the Milwaukee duo didn’t know was that a tracker had been placed on their Nissan.
 In this case, their getaway back to Wisconsin would stall when their car didn’t start and their arrest came minutes later.